XKCP/XKCP/README.markdown

 ![Parallel layers](doc/figures/ParallelLayers.png)

-*Disclaimer*: the above figures aim at illustrative purposes only, as not all modes, constructions or permutations are currently implemented in the KCP or represented on the figures.
+*Disclaimer*: the above figures aim at illustrative purposes only, as not all modes, constructions or permutations are currently implemented in the XKCP or represented on the figures.

 # Where can I find more information?

-About the KCP, we gave some presentations on its motivation and structure, e.g.,
+About the XKCP, we gave some presentations on its motivation and structure, e.g.,

 * at [FOSDEM in February 2017][FOSDEM2017] ([slides][slidesAtFOSDEM2017]),
 * at [SPEED-B in October 2016][SPEEDB] ([slides][slidesAtSPEEDB]) ([paper][paperAtSPEEDB]),
 * at the [SHA-3 Workshop in Santa Barbara in August 2014][SHA3workshop2014] ([slides][KCPslides]).

-The KCP follows an improved version of the structure proposed in the note ["A software interface for Keccak"][keccakinterface].
+The XKCP follows an improved version of the structure proposed in the note ["A software interface for Keccak"][keccakinterface].

 More information on the cryptographic aspects can be found: